 “Time to step outside with your baby for 15 minutes of light exposure.”

-3. Feeding & Meal Time Adjustments
+3. Feeding and Meal Time Adjustments

 For babies: